 Addon C10 is one of the best quality speaker in the new multiroom range from the manufacturer Audio Pro.
 This multifunction wireless speaker will provide so many features and great sound.
 Let’s see the details of this larger and more versatile model compared to previous models.

 - Excellent power to size ratio.

 - Simple to use.

 - Some absences at the level of the connectors (Bluetooth multipoint, optical input, USB port for audio playback).

 The Addon C10 takes up the stripped look of its little cousin, the Addon T3.
 Overall, these speakers are also very similar aesthetically, but also in terms of design and ergonomics.
 The Addon C10 is a loudspeaker that opts for the simplest and most classic parallelepiped shape, with bevelled edges.

 The whole exudes solidity and the finishes are neat to say the least.
 And even if many screws adorn the back, they are not directly visible once the speaker is installed and they facilitate access to the interior for possible repairs.
-The painted wooden box seems thick to say the least and nothing seems to compromise the robustness of the whole.
+The painted wooden box seems thick, nothing seems to compromise the robustness of the whole structure.